U.S. flag

 Drug: Metoprolol

-In the treatment of heart failure, beta blockers such as extended-release metoprolol are thought to protect the heart from increased catecholamine stimulation.
+Metoprolol exerts its therapeutic effects by reducing the impact of catecholamine stimulation.
+Metoprolol reduces heart rate, improves contractile function by stimulating the upregulation of beta1 receptors, reduces vasoconstriction, and possibly also reduces the risk of arrhythmias (2, 10, 11, 12).
+In the treatment of HF, certain beta-blockers, such as extended-release metoprolol succinate, are thought to protect the heart from increased catecholamine stimulation.
 In the short term, adrenergic activation can help the heart maintain cardiac performance, but over time, continued activation can be detrimental.
-Harmful effects include a persistently increased heart rate, down-regulation and impaired functioning of the beta receptors, and myocyte hypertrophy and death—which leads to adverse remodeling of heart tissue (5, 6).
+Harmful effects include a persistently increased heart rate, down-regulation and impaired functioning of the beta receptors, and myocyte hypertrophy and death, which lead to adverse remodeling of heart tissue (10, 13).

 Gene: CYP2D6